 The Interdisciplinary Social Sciences Education Office plays an important role in the practical organisation of teaching.
 Students can also contact the education office for information about rooms, times, examinations and other matters, in case any misunderstandings remain despite the announcements in the course guides or on OSIRIS.

-The Master’s programme is included in the Education and Examination Regulations (OER) of the Faculty of Social and Behavioural Sciences.
+The Master’s programme is included in the Education and Examination Regulations (EER) of the Faculty of Social and Behavioural Sciences.

 Faculty of Social and Behavioural Sciences: